Algomorph/InfiniTAM/README.md

 2. Capability to run the optimization in-reverse, in order to forward-animate the more-complete canonical mesh, is currently missing.
 3. Runtime performance is not sufficiently optimized.
 The code still achieves ~4 fps on a GTX 1080 GPU on the [original Snoopy sequence](http://campar.in.tum.de/personal/slavcheva/deformable-dataset/index.html) (see below for link to improved mask images for that sequence).
 I have identified a few code sections that can be made significantly faster.
 4. RGBD data from surfaces at large angles to the camera plane is typically unreliable from most off-the-shelf sensors.
 Noise from this data results in noise in the reconstructed scene, as well as increases the number of used voxel hash blocks (when those are used), thereby impacting runtime performance.
 A simple filter needs to be implemented to mitigate this.
-5. Non-rigid alignment seems to be currently substandard on widely-used datasets.
+5. *Biggest issue so far*: non-rigid alignment seems to be currently substandard on widely-used datasets.
 There might be some qualitative algorithmic problems or it might be a matter of tuning parameters, but certain parts of the "live" surface being aligned to the "canonical" seem like they are pulled too much into surrounding areas, whereas others seem like they are not pulled enough.
-I'm currently setting up an experiment to run an automated parameter search and tune the optimization.

 For a full list of issues & tasks, see the [Dynamic-Scene Project Board](https://github.com/Algomorph/InfiniTAM/projects/1) and the [Maintenance/Reengineering Project Board]( https://github.com/Algomorph/InfiniTAM/projects/2).
 There are both algorithmic and software engineering issues (the code I've started with is far from perfect).